lorchrob/Goblin/doc/tutorial.md

 In fact, performing computation outside the SMT solver may also hinder performance, so we leave it to the user to decide whether to use `=` or `<-`.
-Additionally, the usage of `<-` allows the right-hand side expression to contain functions unsupported by SMT solvers (but currently, none are implemented yet).
+Additionally, the usage of `<-` allows the right-hand side expression to contain functions unsupported by SMT solvers.

 #### Bit Lists